usnistgov/800-63-3/sp800-63c/sec4_federation.md

-Brokers can enable simplified technical integrations between the RP and CSP by eliminating the need for multiple point to point integrations.
-Brokers can also provide business confidentiality and mitigate some of the privacy risks of point to point federation described above by passing the assertions while blinding the participants on either side of the transaction to each other.
-For example, organizations may not wish to reveal their subscriber lists to each other and blinding prevents the capability for CSPs or RPs to track and profile subscribers.
+Brokers can enable simplified technical integrations between the RP and CSP by eliminating the need for multiple point to point integrations, which can be onerous for protocols which do not support [dynamic registration](#dynamic-registration).
+If implemented in very specific ways, brokers can also provide some business confidentiality and transfer some of the privacy risks of point to point federation described above by passing the assertions while blinding the participants on either side of the transaction to each other.
+For example, organizations may not wish to reveal their subscriber lists to each other and some implementations of blinding technology somewhat prevent the capability for CSPs or RPs to track and profile subscribers.
 However, this model transfers this capability to the broker.

-There is a spectrum of blinding technologies that offer varying levels of privacy protection.
+While brokers may give subscribers and RPs an illusion of privacy, in many instances implementation of broker technology still enables brokers, CSPs and RPs to track and profile subscribers.

+While some broker deployments offer no additional privacy protection, some can offer limited additional levels of privacy to the subscriber through a variety of blinding technologies.
 However, as the level of blinding increases, so does the technical implementation complexity.
-Although privacy policies may dictate appropriate use by the CSP, RP, and the broker, blinding technology is far more effective, by making the data unavailable.
+Privacy policies may dictate appropriate use by the CSP, RP, and the broker,  but blinding technology can increase effectiveness of these policies, by making the data more difficult to access.

 1. The broker does not blind the RP and CSP from one another.
 The broker is able to monitor and track all subscriber relationships between the RPs and CSPs, and has visibility into any attributes it is transmitting in the assertion.

-2. The broker does not blind the RP and CSP from one another.
+1. The broker does not blind the RP and CSP from one another.
 The broker is able to monitor and track all subscriber relationships between the RPs and CSPs, but has no visibility into any attributes it is transmitting in the assertion.

-2. The broker blinds the RP and CSP from each other.
+1. The broker blinds the RP and CSP from each other.
 The broker is able to monitor and track all subscriber relationships between the RPs and CSPs, and has visibility into any attributes it is transmitting in the assertion.

-3. The broker blinds the RP and CSP from each other.
+1. The broker blinds the RP and CSP from each other.
 The broker is able to monitor and track all subscriber relationships between the RPs and CSPs, but has no visibility into any attributes it is transmitting in the assertion.

-4. The broker blinds the RP, CSP, and itself.
+1. The broker blinds the RP, CSP, and itself.
 The broker cannot monitor or track any subscriber relationships, and has no visibility into any attributes it is transmitting in the assertion.

+NOTE: even with the use of blinding technologies, it is often possible for a blinded party to deduce subscriber behavior patterns through analysis of timestamps, cookies, attributes, or attribute bundle sizes.